School of Family and Consumer Sciences

 ID 2000.
 Interior Design Proficiency Review.

-During this course, students will study independently to prepare for a performance-based review in which they will demonstrate the ability to apply essential interior design skills and knowledge.
+During this course, students will study independently to prepare for a performance-based or portfolio review in which they will demonstrate the ability to apply essential interior design skills and knowledge.
 Interior Design majors must pass Proficiency Review to gain access to further interior design coursework.
 Prerequisite: ARTF 1302 and ID 1310 and ID 1320 all with grades of "C" or better.
 Corequisite: ARTC 2305 and ID 2322 both with grades of "C" or better.

 0 Credit Hours.
 0 Lecture Contact Hours.
 0 Lab Contact Hours.